Is a phone bill tax deductible?

 When a phone bill is not deductible

-How to calculate the deductible amount on a family plan
+How to deduct a phone line on a family plan

 Where does a phone bill deduction go on Schedule C?